morey-tech/managed-argocd-lab-template/README.md

 You now have a fully-managed Argo CD instance.

 ### 3.4.
 Deploy an agent to the cluster.
-In order for Argo CD to deploy the application resources, you must connect the cluster to it.
+You must connect the cluster to Argo CD to deploy the application resources.
 The Akuity Platform uses an agent-based architecture for connecting external clusters.
-So, you will provision an agent and deploying it to the cluster.
+So, you will provision an agent and deploy it to the cluster.

 1. Back on the Akuity Platform, in the top left of the dashboard for the Argo CD instance, click "Clusters".